XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabmanager.md

 These are just a few examples.
 Below, we will list all the functionality that `UxrGrabManager` provides.

 ## Singleton
 `UxrGrabManager` is a [singleton](/docs/programming-guide/architecture/singletons) that is created automatically during startup.
-The global instance can be accessed using `UxrGrabManager.Instance:full`.
+The global instance can be accessed from anywhere in the code through `UxrGrabManager.Instance:full`.

 ## Core Responsibilities
 At runtime, `UxrGrabManager` monitors input events and reacts to user actions like grabbing or releasing objects.
 These interactions are handled automatically with the help of other components such as:
--[UxrGrabber](/docs/programming-guide/manipulation/uxrgrabber): Component on avatar hands that enable grabbing.
+- [UxrGrabber](/docs/programming-guide/manipulation/uxrgrabber): Component on avatar hands that enable grabbing.
--[UxrGrabbableObject](/docs/programming-guide/manipulation/uxrgrabbableobject): Component added to objects enabling grabbing and describing how.
+- [UxrGrabbableObject](/docs/programming-guide/manipulation/uxrgrabbableobject): Component added to objects enabling grabbing and describing how.
--[UxrGrabbableObjectAnchor](/docs/programming-guide/manipulation/uxrgrabbableobjectanchor): Component on points in space where objects can be snapped to.
+- [UxrGrabbableObjectAnchor](/docs/programming-guide/manipulation/uxrgrabbableobjectanchor): Component on points in space where objects can be snapped to.

 The manager’s responsibilities include:
 - **Tracking manipulation components**: Monitoring all grabbers, grabbable objects, and anchors in the scene.